QiWang23/code_practice/PythonFolder/README.md

 # Welcome!
-This folder includes some python code.
+This folder is for python.